 The Hubs and I recently spent a long weekend in Canberra.
 Why Canberra?
 Well, The Hubs had a rare weekend off from his grueling roster and he wanted to escape on his beloved BMW two wheeler (more about that in my Biker Chick post here).
 The maximum amount of time that I can stand sitting on the back of the bike is 2 ½ hours so we stuck a compass in Sydney and looked at every place within the allotted radius.
 We discovered we had been to the vast majority of places within our search area and nothing appealed quite as much as Canberra for a return visit.
-It’s been more than a decade since we have been to Australia’s capital so we made sure we did our research on Expedia before choosing the Novotel Canberra as our home away from home for the two nights.
+It’s been more than a decade since we have been to Australia’s capital so we made sure we did our research on Agoda before choosing the Novotel Canberra as our home away from home for the two nights.
 Read on for all the details …

 Let’s Get Social!